Bikatr7/Kudasai/README.md

     num_lines: The number of lines to be built into a prompt at once.
 Theoretically, more lines would be more cost effective, but other complications may occur with higher lines.
 So far been tested up to 36.

-    sentence_fragmenter_mode: 1 or 2 or 3 (1 - via regex and other nonsense, 2 - NLP via spacy, 3 - None (Takes formatting and text directly from API return)) the API can sometimes return a result on a single line, so this determines the way Kijiku fragments the sentences if at all.
+    sentence_fragmenter_mode : 1 or 2 or 3 (1 - via regex and other nonsense, 2 - NLP via spacy (depreciated, will default to 3 if you select 2), 3 - None (Takes formatting and text directly from API return)) the API can sometimes return a result on a single line, so this determines the way Kijiku fragments the sentences if at all.
 Use 3 for gpt-4.

     je_check_mode: 1 or 2, 1 will print out the jap then the english below separated by ---, 2 will attempt to pair the english and jap sentences, placing the jap above the eng.
 If it cannot, it will default to 1.
 Use 2 for gpt-4.